Dr. Cyril O. Spann Medical Office: Other site protections and recognition

 In addition to its National Register of Historic Places status, the Spann Medical Office falls within the boundaries of Waverly Protection Area, a Preservation District within the City of Columbia Urban Design and Historic Preservation District system.
 This Preservation District is an expansion of Waverly Historic District.

 The Dr. Cyril O. Spann Medical Office historical marker from the South Carolina Department of Archives and History was unveiled on November 19, 2019, with presentations made by former Chief Justice of the South Carolina Supreme Court Jean H. Toal, State Representative Kambrell Garvin, and Chester County Councilwoman Mary A. Guy.

-A dedication ceremony for a tree of peace and resistance also held that day recognized actions of mutual support between members of Emanual African Methodist Episcopal Church who experienced the Charleston Church Shooting and members of the Tree of Life _ Or L'Simcha Congregation after the Pittsburgh synogogue shooting; historic ties between the Spann Medical Office, the Visanska Starks House and Good Samaritan Waverly Hospital, and expressed a commitment to public health and non-violence.
+A dedication ceremony for a tree of peace and resistance also held that day recognized actions of mutual support between members of Emanual African Methodist Episcopal Church who experienced the Charleston Church Shooting and members of the Tree of Life _ Or L'Simcha Congregation after the Pittsburgh synagogue shooting; historic ties between the Spann Medical Office, the Visanska Starks House and Good Samaritan Waverly Hospital, and expressed a commitment to public health and non-violence.
 The hospital will be dedicated to the nine persons slain in the Charleston church shooting at Emanuel African Methodist Episcopal Church, to include Pastor and South Carolina Senator Clementa C. Pinckney and two other Allen University alumni.